Generic Name: ethinyl estradiol and levonorgestrel (ETH in ill ess tra DYE ol and LEE vo nor JESS trel)

 What is Vienva?

 Vienva is used as contraception to prevent pregnancy.
-There are many available brands of this medicine.
+There are many brands and forms of this medicine available.
 Not all brands are listed on this leaflet.

 Vienva may also be used for purposes not listed in this medication guide.